 Resources for Teaching Fellows

-All first-time Teaching Fellows and Course Assistants are required to attend a tailored half-day orientation with sessions about Title IX, resiliency, cultural identity, and campus resources.
+All first-time Teaching Fellows, Teaching Assistants, and Course Assistants are required to attend a tailored half-day orientation with sessions about pedagogy, expert bias, academic integrity, Title IX, small group discussions with advanced graduate student teachers, and library resources.

-Be sure to arrive at the Olin-Sang Auditorium by 9:30 a.m. on Tuesday, August 23, 2016.
-We will break for lunch in the late morning and orientation will end at 1:30 p.m.
-From 1:30 - 2 p.m. you will have the opportunity to complete your I-9 in the hallway outside of the auditorium.
+Be sure to arrive at the Shapiro Campus Center Theater by 9:00 am on Tuesday, August 29, 2017.
+We will break for snacks in the late morning and orientation will end at 1:45 pm From 1:45 - 2:00 pm you will have the opportunity to complete your I-9 in the hallway outside of the auditorium.
+At 2:00 pm, you are welcome to join other graduate students across campus at our BBQ Welcome on Chapels Field.

 The TF Handbook outlines available resources, describes best practices, and suggests ways to manage your classroom.
 In addition, it explains all the administrative procedures that TFs need to know.